Safety – Good to Know

 Health care

-Medicine is obtained at pharmacies (i. apótek)
+Medicine is obtained at pharmacies (i. apótek) which are widely accessible during normal business hours.

 Other safety issues